usc-isi-i2/kgtk/docs/analysis/graph_statistics.md

   --undirected [True|False]
                         Is the graph undirected?
 If false, then the graph is treated as (node1)->(node2).
-If true, then the graph is treated as (node1)<->(node2). (default=False) --histogram [True|False]
+If true, then the graph is treated as (node1)<->(node2).
+Also, HITS will not be computed on undirected graphs. (default=False) --compute-pagerank [True|False]
-                        Whether or not to compute degree distribution and output it to the log file. (default=False) --top-relations [True|False]
+                        Whether or not to compute the PageRank property.
+Note:
+                        --undirected improves the pagerank calculation.
+If you want both pagerank and in/out-degrees, you should make two runs. (default=True) --compute-hits [True|False]
-                        Whether or not to compute top relations and output them to the log file. (default=True) --output-degrees [True|False]
+                        Whether or not to compute the HITS properties.
+Note:
-                        Whether or not to output degree edges. (default=True) --output-properties [True|False]
-                        Whether or not to output property edges.
+                        HITS will not be compued on undirected graphs.
                         (default=True)
+  --output-statistics-only [True|False]
+                        If this option is set, write only the statistics edges to the primary output file.
+Else, write both the statistics and the original graph. (default=False --output-degrees [True|False]
+                        Whether or not to write degree edges to the primary output file. (default=True) --output-properties [True|False]
+                        Whether or not to write property edges (e.g., pagerank, HITS) to the primary output file.
+                        (default=True)
+  --log-file LOG_FILE   Summary file for the global statistics of the graph.
-  --pagerank [True|False]
+  --log-top-relations [True|False]
-                        Whether or not to compute PageRank centraility and output it to the log file.
-Note: --undirected improves the pagerank calculation.
-If you want both pagerank and in/out-degrees, you should make two runs.
+                        Whether or not to compute top relations and output them to the log file. (default=True) --log-degrees-histogram [True|False]
-                        (default=False)
-  --hits [True|False]   Whether or not to compute HITS centraility and output
+                        Whether or not to compute degree distribution and output it to the log file. (default=True) --log-top-pageranks [True|False]
-                        it to the log file. (default=False) --log LOG_FILE        Summary file for the global statistics of the graph.
-  --statistics-only [True|False]
-                        If this flag is set, output only the statistics edges.
-                        Else, append the statistics to the original graph.
-                        (default=False
-  --vertex-in-degree-property VERTEX_IN_DEGREE
+                        Whether or not to output PageRank centrality top-n to the log file. (default=True) --log-top-hits [True|False]
+                        Whether or not to output the top-n HITS to the log file. (default=True) --log-top-n TOP_N     Number of top centrality nodes to write to the log file. (default=5) --vertex-in-degree-property VERTEX_IN_DEGREE
                         Label for edge: vertex in degree property.
 Note: If --undirected is True, then the in-degree will be 0.